jameswettenhall/java-npm-gradle-integration-example/README.md

 Both versions, Groovy and Kotlin DSL, of the whole working example [can be found on GitHub](https://github.com/jameswettenhall/java-npm-gradle-integration-example).

+When running the Groovy DSL example from the GitHub repository, note that the directory referred to as `java-npm-gradle-integration-example/` in this article is equivalent to `java-npm-gradle-integration-example/gradle-groovy-dsl/` in the GitHub repository.
+The `gradle-groovy-dsl/` subdirectory is used for Gradle configuration files (e.g. `build.gradle`) and for running `./gradlew`.

 ## Goal

 We want to serve the JavaScript frontend application as static resources from the Java backend application.
 The full production package, i.e. a fat JAR containing all the resources, should be automatically created via Gradle.